 Reach Out to Potential Leavers

 The MemberPress Reminders feature is an awesome churn-reducing tool.
 For example, you can notify members when it’s time to renew a subscription or update an expiring credit card.
-Doing so helps avoid lapses and lost memberships.

 There are several reminder types, or triggers, to choose from.
 And you can set the emails so they’re sent before or after the trigger event takes place.
 The reminder types include: